Your browser does not support JavaScript.

 Email

-Michelle Eklund is the Chief Communications Officer and began working for the Placer County Office of Education in March 2019.
+Michelle Eklund is the Chief Communications Officer and began working for PCOE in March 2019.
 Ms. Eklund is a national award-winning communications professional with more than 20 years of experience in strategic communications, brand management, online community engagement, publication production, design and marketing in a variety of industries ranging from travel and tourism, healthcare, leadership development and education.
 She previously supported the largest children's advocacy association, California State PTA, as the Assistant Executive Director working to drive improvements in the education, health and well-being of all children and families.

 Ms. Eklund earned her Bachelor of Arts in Communications from California State University, San Bernardino, and is a member of several professional groups including the California School Public Relations Association (CalSPRA), National School Public Relations Association (NSPRA) and the California Association of Public Information Officials (CAPIO).